GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Retires a channel by ID, discarding any state associated with it.
 (Author comment: We can't use RETIRE_CONNECTION_ID because we don't have a coherent sequence number.)
 If After Packet Number is nonzero and the channel is joined and has received any data, the channel will be retired after receiving that packet or a higher valued number, otherwise it will be retired immediately.

-After retiring a channel, the client MUST send a new MC_STATE frame with reason Retired to the server.
+After retiring a channel, the client MUST send a new MC_STATE frame with reason RETIRED to the server.

 If the client is still joined in the channel that is being retired, it MUST also leave it.
-If a channel is left this way, it does not need to send an additional MC_STATE frame with reason Left, as reason Retired also implies the channel was left.
+If a channel is left this way, it does not need to send an additional MC_STATE frame with state LEFT, as state RETIRED also implies the channel was left.

 ## MC_STATE {#client-channel-state-frame}

-MC_STATE frames are sent from client to server to report changes in the client's channel state.
+MC_STATE frames (type=TBD-0b or TBD-0c) are sent from client to server to report changes in the client's channel state.
 Each time the channel state changes, the Client Channel State Sequence number is increased by one.
 It is a state change to the channel if the server requests that a client join a channel and the client declines the join, even though no join occurs on the network.

+Frames of type TBD-0b are used for cases in which the reason for the state change occur in the QUIC multicast layer while frames of type TBD-0c are used for reasons that are application specific.

 MC_STATE frames are formatted as shown in {{fig-mc-client-channel-state-format}}.